-The key factor in assessment is the usability of the interpreting performance or translation.
-Detailed marking guidelines have been drawn up for both interpreting and translation, in consultation with the External Examiners, with bands of marks to which definitions of performance are attached.
+The key factor in assessment of the language-related units is the usability of the translation, finished text or interpreting performance.
+Detailed marking guidelines have been drawn up for both text- and speech-based activities, in consultation with the External Examiners, with bands of marks to which definitions of performance are attached.
 These are included in the Student Handbook.